 If you disagree with the value of your property, as listed on your council rate notice or land tax assessment notice, you can lodge an objection with the relevant rating authority (either the local council or the State Revenue Office).

-Generally the objection must be in writing and directed to the council within two months of receiving your rate notice.
+Generally the objection must be in writing and directed to the council within two months of council giving the rate notice.
 It should state the value of your property and the grounds on which you are objecting.